MetaMask/api-specs/README.md

 MetaMasks effectiveness as an enterprise-grade application platform depends on its ability to provide a reliable and predictable developer experience.

-## To Add Methods
+## Contributing

-Add new methods as files to the `methods/` folder.

-Add those new files to the `metamask-openrpc.json` file.
+Edit the `openrpc.json` file.

 You can then run `yarn run build` to generate the output file again.

-To test the result, you can paste the resulting file from `dist/build/metamask-openrpc.json` into [the OpenRPC playground](https://playground.open-rpc.org/) and view the result.
+To test the result, you can paste the resulting file from `dist/build/openrpc.json` into [the OpenRPC playground](https://playground.open-rpc.org/) and view the result.

+### Build Process
+- filter out methods that are not supported/implemented by metamask
+- merge wallet methods with execution api methods
+- output to `build`

+## Deploy
+- On release uploads to npm at `@metamask/api-specs`
+- On release uploads to github pages at `https://metamask.github.io/api-specs/latest/metamask-openrpc.json`